Get your home holiday-ready 🎄 SEE ALL IDEAS

 Before You Begin

 There’s a universal method for dealing with any type of drywall anchor that we’ve learned from union drywallers: Bury it in the wall.
-But before you can do that, you first need to identify the type of drywall anchor, remove any screws to access the anchor, and then proceed with a method best suited to the particular type of anchor.
+But before you can do that, you first need to identify the type of drywall anchor, remove any screws to access the anchor, and then proceed with the method best suited to the particular type of anchor.

 Threaded plastic, self-drilling toggle, or expanding anchors can sometimes be pulled out, while other varieties like molly bolts, toggle bolts, winged anchors, and strap toggle anchors may need to be pushed through the wall.